Mindy Corriher, CAS/MA '17

 For more information about the ESOL program, please visit the School of Education.

 The MA in TESOL program requires completion of a Teaching Portfolio and Oral Comprehensive Exam during the last semester of the program.

 Most of our courses are conveniently offered in the evenings.
 We do occasionally have afternoon, late evening, and weekend courses, but in most cases, the 3-credit courses meet from 5:30pm to 8:00pm.
 Our courses typically meet once a week for 2.5 hours in the Fall and Spring semesters.
 Summer courses are offered in a hybrid format and combine on-campus and online instruction.
-The classes meet once a week on campus from 5:30pm to 8:00pm and include online component using Blackboard.
+The classes meet once a week on campus from 5:30pm to 8:00pm and include an online component.
 Visit our Courses and TESOL Summer Institute pages for more information.

 TESOL stands for Teaching English to Speakers of Other Languages, and is probably the most general of these terms.

 EFL stands for English as a Foreign Language (TEFL - Teaching English as a Foreign Language) and refers to teaching English in a place where it is not widely spoken and is a foreign language.

 ESL stands for English as a Second Language (TESL - Teaching English as a Second Language), and usually refers to teaching English to non-native English speakers in a country where English is widely spoken (like the U.S.).

 ESOL stands for English for Speakers of Other Languages and is usually used to refer to teaching ESL in schools (K-12) in the U.S.